OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Root Detection

-Root detection can be implemented with custom checks or pre-made libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").
 An extensive list of root detection methods is presented in the "Testing Anti-Reversing Defenses on Android" chapter.

 For a typical mobile app security build, you'll usually want to test a debug build with root detection disabled.
 If such a build is not available for testing, you can disable root detection in a variety of ways that will be introduced later in this book.